Mathew J. Burrows: Career

 He spent almost 25 years with the Central Intelligence Agency (CIA), including being assigned as special assistant to the US UN Ambassador Richard Holbrooke (1999-2001) and detailed to the National Intelligence Council (NIC) during the last decade of his career.
 After leaving the NIC, he joined the Atlantic Council, a non-partisan public policy think tank based in Washington, D.C, as Director of the Foresight, Strategy, and Risks Initiative.
+Burrows joined Stimson Center in 2022 as a distinguished fellow and program lead of the Strategic Foresight Center.

 At the National Intelligence Council, he established the Long Range Analysis Unit, currently called Strategic Futures Group (2005).
 While his Global Trends reports were praised as well written and very informative, as well as for the use of scenarios, some have argued that the last one written by Burrows retained a US-centric character, especially by downplaying the issues of climate change and of the mounting trend of conflicts based on religious or cultural identity.

 He has been a long-standing partner of the European Strategy and Policy Analysis System (ESPAS), which is the European institutions' foresight network, since its inception in 2011 and the co-publication by the NIC and the European Union’s Institute for Security Studies (EUISS) of "Global Governance 2025: At a Critical Juncture", the first unclassified report by the National Intelligence Council developed with a non-US organization.

 He has provided commentaries on the lack of the US Administration's strategic preparedness for global disasters, such as the coronavirus pandemic.

-He is co-director with Christopher Preble of the New American Engagement Initiative, launched by the Atlantic Council in February 2020 and buoyed by a five-year, $4.5 million grant from the Charles Koch Institute, which aims to challenge prevailing assumptions governing US foreign policy.
-In March 2021, a brief published by Burrows and Emma Ashford in the New American Engagement Initiative’s Reality Checks series regarding United States’ approach to Russia caused a public battle.
+In March 2021, a brief published by Burrows and Emma Ashford in the Atlantic Council's New American Engagement Initiative’s Reality Checks series regarding United States’ approach to Russia caused a public battle.